Introducing Edgio Applications v7Find out what's new.

 Once you have identified a set of requests, you need to define how Edgio will handle those requests.
 The following routes show various ways in which requests can be processed.

-• Apply a caching policy to all requests and proxy cache misses to the origin backend:
+• Apply a caching policy to all requests and proxy cache misses to the web backend:

 JavaScript